peterdutey/ewac-web/accessibility.md

 ---

-This accessibility statement applies to the entire
+This accessibility statement applies to the entirety of the present website.
-<abbr title="Estimated Weekly Alcohol Consumption">EWAC</abbr> website.

 This website is run by the University of Southampton.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: